Language

 Some Portuguese terminology:

-- Megalithic tombs are typically known in English by the Celtic term, “dolmen.”
-The Portuguese word dolmén is known and occasionally used, but in Portugal the most common terms are the local words anta or sometimes orca.
+• Megalithic tombs are typically known in English by the Celtic term, “dolmen.”
+The Portuguese word dolmén is known and sometimes used, but in Portugal the most common terms are the local words anta or sometimes orca.
 (Interestingly, anta is also the word for a tapir, the South American animal.
 So using automatic translations will sometimes come up with descriptions of “the tapirs of Portugal.”)
+See my YouTube video about this.

-- A mound or barrow, often called a “tumulus” in English, is called a mamoa in Portuguese.
-A tomb is a túmulo.
+• A mound or barrow, often called a “tumulus” in English, is called a mamoa in Portuguese.
+A tomb is a túmulo or sepultura (which is also a grave).
 A cist (a stone coffin) is called a cista in Portuguese.